twk6809/ARISS_mod_script_gen/README.md

 would need to be updated.

 The default form file only has the minimum necessary field/variable pairs.
-To use additional pairs, they will need to be added to the form file from the list below (not including the calculated timing variables).
+To use additional pairs, add then to the form file and template from the list below (not including the calculated timing variables).

 <div style="page-break-after: always;"></div>